Gala Artis 2021: More than just a game

 The diversity of competitors also exacerbates this sentiment.

 The best reward I get is when someone says to me, “I don’t watch much TV with my little boy, but when it’s 100 geniusWe sit like a family, debate, play, we have a blast. ”It’s very rewarding.
 And of course there is a ripple effect.
-Young people ages 7 or 8 who watch the program … are given positive role models, perform well, play, and are not afraid to show their level Knowing them.
+Young people ages 7 or 8 who watch the show … are given positive role models, perform well, are playful, and are not afraid to show Their level of knowledge.
 Seeing them succeed is not a complicated thing.
-Quite the contrary.
-It makes you want to learn. ”
+Quite the opposite.
+Makes you want to learn. ”

 A public without an audience